Daniel Cruz (footballer, born 1981)

 Daniel Alberto Cruz Castro (born 3 May 1981) is a Colombian former professional footballer who played as a midfielder.

 Career

 Youth career

 Cruz played his early football at the Academia de Fútbol Tucumán in his hometown of Cali.
 His father, a retired Argentinian professional football player, was his primary coaching influence.
-In 1998, Cruz was discovered by an AFC Ajax scout while training with the first team at América de Cali.
+In 1998, Cruz was discovered by an Ajax scout while training with the first team at América de Cali.
 Within two weeks, at 17, the young Colombian had signed with the Dutch club's youth reserve program.

 Ajax

 Cruz made his first team debut for Ajax during the 2000–01 season after two years with the club's youth reserve program.
 That season, he played in eleven matches for the Ajax first team before being sidelined with a knee injury.
 A head coaching change during his rehabilitation undermined the possibility of Cruz returning to the first team ranks at Ajax.
 Eventually he was loaned and later sold to Belgian club Germinal Beerschot.